ifsvivek/TTS-Story_Generator/readme.md

 # 🎙️ Parler TTS Story Generator 🎙️
-Generate short stories from images and transform them into lifelike audio using **Parler TTS**, **Groq AI**, and **Hugging Face**.
+Generate short stories from images and transform them into lifelike audio using **Parler TTS**, **Groq AI**, and **Hugging Face** models, all within an interactive **Streamlit** app.

 ---

 ## 🌟 Features
-- **Image-to-Text**: Convert images to textual descriptions with the `Salesforce/blip-image-captioning-base` model.
+- **Image-to-Text Interpretation**: Convert images to textual descriptions with the `Salesforce/blip-image-captioning-base` model.
-- **Story Generation**: Generate short stories (less than 20 words) using the `llama3-8b-8192` model from Groq.
+- **Story Generation**: Generate short, creative stories (less than 20 words) based on the interpreted text using the `llama3-8b-8192` model from Groq.
-- **Text-to-Speech**: Convert stories into lifelike audio using the locally-run `parler-tts/parler-tts-large-v1 model`.
-No external API calls are needed for TTS!
+- **Text-to-Speech**: Convert generated stories into lifelike audio using the locally-run `parler-tts/parler-tts-large-v1` model, leveraging your GPU/CPU for fast processing.
-- **Seamless Integration**: Built-in support for GPU/CPU auto-detection and error handling for easy deployment.
+- **Streamlit Integration**: Interactive UI for uploading images, generating stories, and downloading audio.
+- **Error Handling**: Automatically switches to CPU if GPU isn't available and handles model loading errors.

 ---